-2. Try to put the effort in stretching your body.
+2. Try to put the effort into stretching your body.

 Step 12.
 Pranamasana (Prayer Pose)

-1. Finally, stand at mat’s edge in same Mountain pose with your legs together.
+1. Finally, stand at the mat’s edge in the same Mountain pose with your legs together.

 2. Exhale and bring your palms again in front of your chest in a prayer position.